 Configurational sampling at the large-basis ab initio level of theory

+Submit more reliable calculations using a larger basis set.

 Create a subdirectory called pw91-lb under the QM directory. ( 00:00 – 00:08 )

-Copy the unique structures list (uniqueStructures-sb.data) from the irectory to the gly-h2o-n/QM/pw91-lb directory and change to that directory. ( 00:08 – 00:19 )
+Copy the unique structures list (uniqueStructures-sb.data) from the gly-h2o-n/QM directory to the gly-h2o-n/QM/pw91-lb directory and change to that directory. ( 00:08 – 00:19 )

 Run the large-basis DFT configurational sampling script with the command: run-pw91-lb.csh uniqueStructures-sb.data lb QUEUE 10 where QUEUE is the preferred queue on the computing cluster and 10 indicates that 10 calculations are to be grouped in one batch job.
 This script will automatically generate the inputs for Gaussian 09 and submit all the calculations.
 Enter ‘test’ for the ‘QUEUE’ to do a dry run testing. ( 00:19 – 00:35 )